Find Trade Colleges

 - Driller

 There were about 11,100 jobs for Oil and Gas Derrick Operator in 2016 (in the United States).
 New jobs are being produced at a rate of 25.2% which is above the national average.
 The Bureau of Labor Statistics predicts 2,800 new jobs for Oil and Gas Derrick Operator by 2026.
-Due to new job openings and attrition, there will be an average of 1,800 job openings in this field each year.
+The BLS estimates 1,800 yearly job openings in this field.

 The states with the most job growth for Oil & Gas Derrick Operator are Wyoming, North Dakota, and Colorado.
 Watch out if you plan on working in Wisconsin, Pennsylvania, or Florida.
 These states have the worst job growth for this type of profession.